LaunchCodeEducation/csharp-web-dev-curriculum/content/aspdotnet-model-classes/studio/_index.md

-In this studio, we'll ask you to write another model, `User`. `User` and `Client` may at first appear redundant, but in the future as you develop your spa application, you may find a scenario where a user is logging in who is not also `Client`.
+In this studio, we'll ask you to write another model, `User`. `User` and `Client` may at first appear redundant, but in the future as you develop your spa application, you may find a scenario where a user is logging in and is not also `Client`.

 ## Getting Ready